 Are you exaggerating?

+The cynics are so obsessed with complaining about the thorns that they miss the beauty of the rose.
 When we grumble about our personal problems, it keeps us focussed on what’s wrong, blocking any possibility of a solution coming to us.
 Also, we tend to get attached to our problems because they become a way to attract attention from others.
 This makes us exaggerate the issues that are troubling us.
-Cynicism often makes what is easy look difficult.
+But people close to habitual complainers tend to get fed up sooner or later and then try to avoid them.

-People who listen to our complains tend to get fed up sooner or later and then try to avoid us.
-Theoretical Physicist Stephen Hawking says, "People won't have time for you if you are always angry or complaining."
-Here is a man the man who could claim every right to complain given his physical condition, and he says that complaining doesn't work.
+Theoretical Physicist Stephen Hawking says, “People won’t have time for you if you are always angry or complaining.”
+Here is a man who could claim every right to complain given his grave physical condition, and he says that complaining doesn’t work.

 I have found that a good rule to follow, when a complaining thought arises is to check whether the problem is within your small circle of influence or is it just in the larger circle of concern, about which you can do nothing.
 If it is the former, stop right there and do whatever you can to address the issue; if it’s the latter, stop right there and go about your life.
 In either case, put an end to your whining.
 You’ll see what you’ve been missing.

 There once was a monastery that was very strict.
 The monks who lived there had to take a vow of silence—no one was allowed to speak.
 The only exception to this rule was that every ten years, the monks were permitted to speak two words.

 At the end of his first ten years at the monastery, one monk went to the head monk.
 “It has been ten years,” said the head monk.
 “What are the two words you would like to speak?”

 “Bed hard” said the monk.